 I heard recently that no matter who you are, if you were to pick up a guitar and strum it, you would settle into a groove that was popular in your high school years.
 The rhythm of that period tends to become our defining groove.
 Since every decade has its defining groove, for me, that would be the late 60‘s and early '70‘s.
 It shows because I tend to know more songs from my high school days than from any other period.
 However, some exotic new grooves represent today, and good songs can work in any groove just as well.
 “New-Wave” from the '80s has now also become a genre, like heavy metal, country, or classic rock.
 So, we can consider “First World Calling” as an 80’s New-Wave Rap song.
 I would love to hear a current Rapper do it.

 ANY CHANCE OF AN ARKITEX REUNION?

 That would be quite a nostalgic show.
 Particularly if it was the core lineup who performed at Heatwave: Statten Holly on guitar, Peter Goodale (Michael McKenna Band) on keyboards, Penty “Whitey” Glann (Alice Cooper Band) on drums, and Ron Garant (Long John Baldry) on Bass.
 If we all came together at the same time, it would be 4 Drummers, 5 Guitarists, 5 keyboard players, 4 Bass players 2 saxes and a flock of female singers. . .

 CAN WE EXPECT MORE MUSIC FROM VLADYMIR ROGOV AND ARKITEX IN THE NEAR FUTURE?

-I've been working with some very interesting people, over some time, both in the design business and music, some incredibly talented people.
-As all these possibilities converge, designing is becoming more a multi-media discipline, sound and vision.
+I've been working with some exciting people, over some time, both in the design business and music, some incredibly talented people.
+As all these possibilities converge, designing is becoming more a multi-media discipline, sound, and vision.
 There are a lot of relevant songs that have something important to say, as well as how they can be released. . . .sound like they would make a great next-generation album.